mermaid-js/mermaid/docs/community/contributing.md

 ### Navigation

 If you want to propose changes to how the documentation is _organized_, such as adding a new section or re-arranging or renaming a section, you must update the **sidebar navigation**, which is defined in [the vitepress config](../.vitepress/config.ts).
 The same goes to **topbar**.

+### Build Docs

+The content of `/docs` folder is built with Github Actions.

+> **Warning**
+> So as to allow automatic compilation of documentation pages you have to enable Github Actions on your fork first

 ## Submit your pull request